the-teachingRSE-project/competencies/competencies.md

     DOCBB &
     Focus on getting outputs to support research.
-Often time-constrained, may be self-taught, less awareness/familiarity with code quality and structure best practices. &
-    Likely greater focus on reusability, documentation, and best practice but potential lack of developer support.&
-    More opportunity to discuss and share ideas but team members may be self-taught and less aware of key practices.& Stronger focus on team-based project management and development methodologies resulting in higher quality, more reusable code.& Will offer training in core topics to support self-taught/embedded developers.
+Often time-constrained, may be self-taught, less awareness/familiarity with code quality and structure.
+Simple Best Practice documents can be sufficient& Likely greater focus on reusability, documentation, and knowledge of best practices but potential lack of domain scientist support.& More opportunity to discuss and share ideas but team members may be self-taught and less aware of key practices. & Stronger ingrained focus on team-based project management and development methodologies resulting in higher quality, more reusable code.& Will offer training and other resources in core topics to support self-taught/embedded developers.
       Should have research software guidance/policies that provide advice.\\
     \hline
     %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%
     LIBS&
-    Reusability and sharing/distribution of code often not a focus or considered relevant.& Greater focus on reusability/sharing but likely not part of project aims.& May be looking to develop reusable shareable outputs but likely case-by-case basis.& Focus on quality and practices, reusability/packaging driven by project needs and spec.& Should provide policies on sharing and reuse of software.
+    Reusability and sharing/distribution of code often not a focus or considered relevant. & Greater trained focus on reusability/sharing but likely not part of the project aims.& May be looking to develop reusable shareable outputs but likely case-by-case basis.
+Need easy resources.& Focus on quality and practices, reusability/packaging driven by project needs and spec.& Should provide policies on sharing and reuse of software.
 May be driven by funder requirements/policies.
     \\\hline